-• Increased gross written premiums by 2.9% over third quarter 2014
+- Increased gross written premiums by 1.1% over first quarter 2015

-WATERLOO, ON, November 3, 2015 — Economical Insurance, one of Canada's leading property and casualty insurance companies, today announced consolidated financial results for the three and nine months ended September 30, 2015.
+WATERLOO, ON, May 10, 2016 — Economical Insurance, one of Canada's leading property and casualty insurance companies, today announced consolidated financial results for the three months ended March 31, 2016.

 Economical Insurance Consolidated Highlights